snowl/LoLEnhancementSuite/README.md

 Disable the Custom Game name Wordfilter and let you create a game with 1 letter instead of the 3 letters.
 Dont set you anymore to busy status if you create a Custom Game.
-You wont get any more busy if you create a custom game.